• Skip to primary navigation

 The exact contents of an MRE will vary from pouch to pouch, and that’s intentional.
 If you’re eating these on a regular basis they’re designed to give you some variation.

-• 1 Protein Bar or Pop Tart (usually pop tarts in civilian version)
+- 1 Protein Bar or Pop Tart (usually pop tarts in the civilian version)

-• 1 Pack Crackers, Bread, Pancakes or Tortillas
+- 1 Pack of Crackers, Bread, Pancakes, or Tortillas

 How to Cook an MRE

-When you’re preparing an MRE, you’re not actually “cooking” it as the food is already fully cooked.
+When you’re preparing an MRE, you’re not actually “cooking” it, as the food is already fully cooked.
 All you’re doing is heating the food so it’s more enjoyable.
-A warm meal is a lot more satisfying than a cold one, but they can be eaten cold in a pinch.
+A warm meal is much more satisfying than a cold one, but it can be eaten cold in a pinch.

 To use the flameless heater in an MRE package, start by opening the outer pack.
 Inside you’ll find individual pouches of food, crackers, and more.
 Look for the entree, which will be in a vacuum seal pouch and have a label that matches the meal name from the main package.